Khalidsafar007/Simple-Basketball-scoreboard/README.md

 # Simple-Basketball-scoreboard
-A basketball scoreboard using simple html,css,javascript
+A basketball scoreboard using simple html,css,javascript and also reading a file.